Volcanoes spew out soil fertility and minerals from trace elements to diamonds. The screen you’re looking at is soil.

 Extremes, yes, but very mild compared to interstellar bodies and fully within man’s capacity to live on and visit, even for a very short time, whether it be the world-record-setting sweltering furnace of Death Valley in the United States (measured at 56.7 degrees Celsius) or the biting iciness of Antarctica at −89.2 degrees Celsius.

-As we go about our daily business without giving it much of a thought, land is indeed the ideal habitat for mankind.
+As we go about our daily business without giving it much of a thought, land, with volcanoes, is indeed the ideal habitat for mankind.